This content is from the Refugee Health Bulletin, a weekly email from the Washington State Department of Health's Refugee Health Program.

 The report documents the experience of adapting and implementing this play-based home visiting intervention in a crisis setting and shares stories of community workers and caregivers participating in the program in Jordan, Syria and Lebanon.

-Ways to address current concerns and incidents for the refugee and immigrant communities in your local area.
+Resource from the Refugee Forum and Northwest Immigrant and Refugee Health Coalition.
+Includes ways to address current fear and safety concerns and incidents for the refugee and immigrant communities in your local area.

 The Northwest Health Law Advocates provides this summary of the current laws, policies and government actions that apply in Washington State and are relevant to non-citizens’ access to healthcare.